Barnardo's: Experience of mixed-race children

 A "special problem" of the upbringing and socialisation of mixed-race children was noted in Barnardo's Annual Report of 1951.

-Suzi Hamilton was sent to Barnardo's by her married mother in 1946.
+Suzi Hamilton was born out of wedlock and sent to Barnardo's by her married mother in 1946.
 Suzi's father was a black G.I.
-She had a tough time at home and the two employees who ran her Barnardo cottage were not nice to her.
-She wrote her experience into her book which also described several unsuccessful attempts to adopt her.
+She had a tough time at home and the Barnardo's employees who were responsible for her care treated her notably differently from the white children under their care.
+This included being required to refer to carers formally while her white peers addressed them using familial language, being isolated from guests during public events, and more overtly racist language and treatment.
+She wrote about her experiences in her book Notice me! which also described several unsuccessful attempts to adopt her.
 She also talked about the short vacations that she had with her "aunts" and "uncles" where on one vacation she experienced her first menstrual period and was told to be extra careful as she was not a white girl.

-Susan Tomkins, born in Taunton, Somerset, to a married mother, was being sent to Barnardo's when she was aged about eight, together with her two brothers.
+Susan Tomkins, born in Taunton, Somerset to a married mother, was sent to Barnardo's around the age of eight alongside her two brothers.
 She stayed at Barnardo's for about a year.
 Her grandmother, who was protective of her in the face of any racism, took care of her once she went home.